 3. The benefits were detectable within 48 hours

 These students’ biomarkers of inflammation changed in just two days.
-Air pollution has long-term effects like cancer, but it also has short-term effects like blood inflammation and vein constriction (which probably help cause those long-term problems).
+Air pollution has long-term effects like cancer, but it also has short-term effects like inflammation and blood pressure (which probably help cause those long-term problems).
 And because these results are compared to people who received a fake purifier, they cannot be explained by a placebo effect.